tr4shyyy/Heavy_Storms/README.md

 ![Heavy Storms Preview](https://github.com/tr4shyyy/Heavy_Storms/blob/master/Heavy_storms_1.gif?raw=true)

-# Heavy Storms (NeoForge 1.21.1)
+# Heavy Storms (Forge 1.20.1)

-Heavy Storms amplifies thunderstorms and introduces a Forge Energy compatible Lightning Capacitor block for Minecraft 1.21.1 using NeoForge.
+Heavy Storms amplifies thunderstorms and introduces a Forge Energy compatible Lightning Capacitor block for Minecraft 1.20.1 using Forge.

 ## Features

 - Spawns additional lightning strikes around players during thunderstorms with configurable frequency and radius.
 - Adds the Lightning Capacitor block that only charges when placed with a lightning rod mounted on top, gaining FE from real lightning strikes.
-- Exposes Forge Energy via the modern NeoForge capability system so automation mods (e.g., Mekanism universal cables) can interact with the capacitor.
+- Exposes Forge Energy via the standard Forge capability system so automation mods (e.g., Mekanism universal cables) can interact with the capacitor.

 ## Building & Development

 Prerequisites:

-- JDK 21 (matching Mojang's requirement for 1.21+)
+- JDK 17 (matching Mojang's requirement for 1.20.1)
 - Gradle is bundled via the wrapper; no local installation needed.

 Common commands run from the project root: